navipartner/docs/content/en/docs/retail/fiscalization/croatia/out_of_order/index.md

 ---
 title: "Subsequent fiscalization (Croatian fiscalization)"
-description: "Subsequent fiscalization needs to be performed if a POS unit is out-of-order, and the POS transactions can't be created at the moment."
+description: "Subsequent fiscalization needs to be performed if a POS unit is out-of-order, and the POS transactions can't be created at the moment of purchase."
 lead: ""
 date: 2023-10-19T13:47:14+02:00
 lastmod: 2023-10-19T13:47:14+02:00